Deterministic error bounds for kernel-based learning techniques under bounded noise: Introduction

 \section{Introduction}

 As opposed to classical system identification techniques, where the structure of a finite-dimensional model is chosen \textit{a priori}, kernel-based methodologies deal with possibly infinite-dimensional hypothesis spaces.
 In the latter, the number of parameters to be determined is not fixed, but depends on the number of available data-points.
-This non-parametric approach to building models is popular in many disciplines, usually in the form of Gaussian processes (GPs)|whose means are weighted sums of kernels|or plain radial basis functions (RBFs) \cite{jakhetiya2020kernel,moriconi2020high,singh2019kernel}.
+This non-parametric approach to building models is popular in many disciplines, usually in the form of Gaussian processes (GPs)|whose means are weighted sums of kernels|or plain radial basis functions (RBFs) \citep{jakhetiya2020kernel,moriconi2020high,singh2019kernel}.
 Among systems and control researchers, kernel methods have also been studied with the aim of adapting and improving existing tools (see \cite{pillonetto2014kernel,chiuso2019system,ljung2020shift} for recent reviews).
 For instance, an in-depth analysis of linear system identification through stable kernels, which encode the asymptotic decay of the plant impulse response, was carried out in \cite{pillonetto2010new,carli2016maximum,chen2018continuous}; see also the work \cite{lataire2016transfer} for a frequency domain perspective of the same problem, and \cite{blanken2020kernel} for the case of non-causal dynamical systems.
 Kernel-based identification of Hammerstein and Wiener systems, i.e. linear systems in cascade with a static nonlinearity, was studied from a similar point of view in \cite{risuleo2017nonparametric,risuleo2019bayesian}.

-When nonlinear dynamics are considered in their full generality as in this work, a commonly adopted approach is to directly assume the availability of pairs of current and next states|usually in a discrete-time setting \cite{koller2018learning,bradford2020stochastic,umlauft2020learning}.
+When nonlinear dynamics are considered in their full generality as in this work, a commonly adopted approach is to directly assume the availability of pairs of current and next states |that is, state-space models \citep{koller2018learning,bradford2020stochastic,umlauft2020learning}.
 The goal then is to reconstruct the complete vector field rather than the time-response of the unknown system (see \cite{pillonetto2011new} for an exception to this statement), a function reconstruction problem remarkably similar to the ones found in machine learning.
-Certainly, embedding prior knowledge regarding for instance stability can be quite challenging in this context \cite{umlauft2020learning}.
+Certainly, embedding prior knowledge regarding for instance stability can be quite challenging in this context \citep{umlauft2020learning}.